 This Spinach and Pear soup is silky smooth and light.
 It has a mild spinach flavor despite its rich green color.
 Cuisine Minceur by Chef Michel Guerard was my inspiration for this recipe.
 His cookbook is filled with low fat recipes that are not lacking in flavor and sophistication.
 The Spinach-Pear Purée that inspired my recipe for Spinach and Pear Soup is creamy and delicious without cream or butter.
 It is delicious hot or cold!
 The pear really shines through when you sprinkle the soup with the cardamom dusted pear croutons.
-Add them to the soup after it’s been served so they don’t get soggy.
+Add them to the soup after you serve so the croutons don’t get soggy.
 Warning: make more than you think you’ll need.
 The croutons make a great nibble!

 Hint: The pear croutons take seconds in an electric fryer!